-ON THIS PAGE: You will learn about the different types of treatments doctors use to treat GTD.
+ON THIS PAGE: You will learn about the different types of treatments doctors use to treat gestational trophoblastic disease (GTD).
 Use the menu to see other pages.

-This section explains the types of treatments that are the standard of care for GTD.
+This section explains the types of treatments, also known as therapies, that are the standard of care for GTD.
 “Standard of care” means the best treatments known.
 Clinical trials may also be an option for you, which is something you can discuss with your doctor.
 A clinical trial is a research study that tests a new approach to treatment.
 Learn more about clinical trials in the About Clinical Trials and Latest Research sections of this guide.

 GTD is typically curable, especially when found early.
 The main treatments for GTD are surgery and/or chemotherapy.
-Descriptions of the common types of treatments used for GTD are listed below.
+The common types of treatments used for GTD are described below.
 Your care plan may include treatment for symptoms and side effects, an important part of medical care.

 Patients often have concerns about whether treatment may affect their sexual function and ability to have children, called fertility.
-These topics should be discussed with the health care team before treatment begins.
+Be sure to talk with your health care team about these topics before treatment begins.

 Surgery is the removal of the tumor and some surrounding healthy tissue during an operation.
 It is often the first treatment used for a molar pregnancy and may be the only treatment necessary.
 A gynecologist or gynecologic oncologist who specializes in removing a tumor using surgery will typically perform the operation.